MARLEY-MC/marley/docs/dev_docs.rst

 pull request by pushing them to the same branch on your GitHub fork of MARLEY.

-When your changes have been approved, a core developer will merge your development branch into the ``master`` branch of the official repository.
+When your changes have been approved, a core developer will merge your development branch into the ``main`` branch of the official repository.
 You have now completed a contribution which will be included in the next MARLEY release.
 Congratulations and thanks for your hard work!